-The Digital Services unit is part of the Special Collections Research Center and deeply engaged in cross-departmental projects.
-GW Libraries’ digital services are focused on the development and implementation of ethical and sustainable digital collections.
-Digital services staff support the accession, preservation, discovery, and use of born digital resources and web archives.
+The Digital Services unit is part of the Special Collections Research Center (SCRC) and deeply engaged in cross-departmental projects.
+GW Libraries’ digital services focus on the development and implementation of ethical and sustainable digital collections.
+Digital services staff support the accession, preservation, discovery, and use of born-digital resources and web archives.

 From the University Archives

 - Office of University Relations Records Photo Collection

 - University Historical Materials Photo Collection

 - Cherry Tree yearbook (1908 - 2016)